 Look for La Super Torta on the corner of calles Madero and Jordan.
 She’s only open in the evenings and doesn’t seem to have a consistent schedule.

 3. Mi Loreto

 If I were to describe Mi Loreto in one word, it would be “rich.”
-The recipes here, all of them, seem perfect to me, and everything I’ve tried has been the best kind of delicious.
-It has a cozy atmosphere, my favorite of all the restaurants, just across from the mission in the center of town, and it is a must visit for quality Mexican food in Loreto.
+All of the recipes here seem perfect to me, and everything I’ve tried has been the best kind of delicious.
+It has a cozy atmosphere, my favorite of all the restaurants, just across from the mission in the center of town.

 4. Super Burro